ExpressiveMachineryLab/how_to/printer_setup.md

 # How to set up a printer on your laptop

-## Please note: To use the printer you must be connected to `GTWifi`.
-If you have problems, first check that you're not connected to Eduroam!

 These instructions are for setting up printing to the printer in the lab hallway.
 These instructions are for Mac OS X.

 ## 1. Find your printer settings and add a new printer.